 Yaw is the rotational motion of the vessel about the vertical axis of rotation (preferably passing through the longitudinal centroid of floatation and perpendicular to the longitudinal plane).

 The bow moving towards the starboard direction of the ship, i.e., the vessel turning in a clockwise sense in the +Y direction, the yaw is considered positive and vice versa.
 All of these are explained in the figure below.

 When we talk of describing Seakeeping and Manoeuvring, collectively the motions and dynamics of the vessel at sea, it is also necessary to understand the frame of visualization.

-When we talk of seakeeping motions specifically, the best frame of reference for analysing the dynamics in the vertical plan (roll, pitch and heave) is the ship-fixed-earth-relative frame or the seakeeping frame.
+When we talk of seakeeping motions specifically, the best frame of reference for analyzing the dynamics in the vertical plane (roll, pitch and heave) is the ship-fixed-earth-relative frame or the seakeeping frame.

-The best analogy can be a person or point moving alongside the vessel in a hypothetically undisturbed (no values of motion in Y or Z co-ordinates whatsoever) platform which is traversing in the same heading as the vessel, with the same forward speed and without any deviation, i.e., the observer is in a relative linearly fixed condition with respect to the traversing vessel.
+The best analogy can be a person or point moving alongside the vessel in a hypothetically undisturbed (no values of motion in Y or Z co-ordinates whatsoever) platform which is traversing in the same heading as the vessel, with the same forward speed and without any deviation, i.e., the observer is in a relative linearly fixed condition concerning the traversing vessel.